softwarecrash/Daly2MQTT/README.md

 ![grafik](https://user-images.githubusercontent.com/44615614/161782578-aabdde4d-4f51-4312-9392-9fdf4d45df24.png)

-# Connection to BMS:

-Normally you don't need extra hardware, but various models of the BMS don't have enough power to pull down the rx pin from the ESP.
-In this case you need an amplifier like a BC327-25 (or -40) to pull down the voltage, so that the communication works.

-**With the new v2, no additional hardware (BC327 or ADUM) is required for communication.**

-**Due to the number of different possible connections in the meantime, all connection diagrams have been moved to the [Wiki](https://github.com/softwarecrash/Daly2MQTT/wiki/Output-Connections).
-There you can see all connection diagrams that are currently available.**

 # How to use:
 - flash the bin file to an ESP8266 (recommended Wemos D1 Mini) with [Tasmotizer](https://github.com/tasmota/tasmotizer/releases) or use the [Online Flash tool](https://softwarecrash.github.io/Daly2MQTT/espflashtool/)